kronometrix/databus/README.md

 ### AviMet Gate

-For more information please check [AviMet repository](https://github.com/kronometrix/avimet), describing all functionality of a Vaisala AviMet gate.
+For more information please check [AvMet repository](https://github.com/kronometrix/avmet), describing all functionality of a Vaisala AviMet gate.